filipo203/dog-adoption-app/README.md

 # Dog Adoption App Project
 ## A work in progress of my first app

-This project presents my skills as a developer by meeting these requirements:
+This project presents my skills as a junior developer by meeting these requirements:
 - building scrollable ui
 - using local resources
 - using network images